 - The Nursery School lot)

-- Students must move their vehicles from faculty and staff parking areas to the student parking lot during winter weather conditions to allow for snow removal and treatment of slick or icy pavement, or if a campus-wide parking restriction notice has been posted or communicated providing more specific information or direction.
+- Students must move their vehicles from faculty and staff parking areas listed above to the student parking lot during winter weather conditions to allow for snow removal and treatment of slick or icy pavement, or if a campus-wide parking restriction notice has been posted or communicated providing more specific information or direction.

 - Any vehicle that is parked in a fire lane will receive a citation and may be subject to towing at the owner’s expense.

-- Students will be charged $50 to have any boot removed from their vehicle, in addition to citation fees.
+- Students will be charged $50 to have any boot device removed from their vehicle, in addition to citation fees.

-- All citations are $40 and payment of all fees and fines are made payable to Randolph College and are collected by the Cashier in the Business Office during normal weekday hours of operation.
+- All citations are $40 and payment of all fees and fines are payable to Randolph College and are collected by the Cashier in the Business Office during normal weekday hours of operation.

 - All State, Federal, and City traffic and criminal laws related to vehicle offenses must be obeyed on campus.